 To continue receiving SNAP benefits, a household must maintain its Nebraska food stamps eligibility.
 After being accepted into the program, you will be informed regarding the length of time that you are certified for.
 Once this period is over, you will have to apply for recertification.

 As a general rule, once their certification period ends, SNAP participants will have 10 days to submit the necessary documents.
-Failing to submit the requested information or refusing to attend an interview may result in delays or even in the application denial.
+Failing to submit the requested information or refusing to attend an interview may result in delays or even an application denial.

 Because guidelines to qualify for food stamps may change, you may or may not be eligible for food stamps at the time of recertification.
 Moreover, if your income has increased or your household has changed its composition, you may or may not remain eligible for SNAP in Nebraska.